ParallelMaths/parallel/pages/6-03-tie-your-shoes.md

 *	Don’t worry if you score less than 50%, because it means you will learn something new when you __check the solutions__.

-## 1. Why Waste Time When You Could Use Maths?
+## 1. Why waste time when you could use maths?

 Watch this Numberphile video showing a super fast way to tie your shoes